-- Before each wearing, checking for bent or damaged frames, scratched lenses, and loose or damaged headbands; - · After each wearing, washing gently in warm soapy water, rinsing thoroughly, and air-drying; and - Storage in a clean, dust-proof case.
+- Before each wearing, checking for bent or damaged frames, scratched lenses, and loose or damaged headbands. - After each wearing, wash gently in soapy warm water, rinsing thoroughly, and air drying. - Store in a clean, dust proof case.

-Your eyesight is a precious gift.
-Please do not wait too long to come to your senses.
-If your work presents an exposure to eye hazards, wear your eye protection.
+You eyesight is a precious gift.
+Do not wait too long you come to your senses.
+If your work presents an exposure to a hazard, wear your eye protection.

-EYES ARE PRICELESS - EYE PROTECION IS CHEAP!
+EYES ARE PRICELESS...EYE PROTECTION IS CHEAP!